 A branch of the southern Satem dialect - Proto-Indo-Iranian - expands from Ukraine and the steppes into Afghanistan, Iran, and into India.
 One tribe - the Mittani - goes as far west as northern Mesopotamia.
 The well-established cultures influence the newcomers greatly, but the Proto-Indo-Iranians maintain their language.

 The main body of the southern Satem dialect expands into the Ukraine to become the Cimmerians, leaving the Dacians in the original homeland.
 I suspect that the Dacians were a southern (Cimmerian-like) dialect.
 The people of Thrace were probably closely related to the Cimmerians, also with a southern Satem dialect.
 These people develop the steppe version of the Battle Ax culture.

-The Celts expand into France and, in a retrograde move, back into Hungary.
+The Celts expand further into western Europe and, in a retrograde move, back into Hungary.
 A powerful society, they pressure the original peoples of western Europe, as well as their own relations to the east.
 They develop the Bell-beaker culture and, later, the Urnfield culture.

 Anatolians (most notably the Hittites) establish themselves in Asia Minor, where they become a major power.
 Their languages are profoundly affected by neighboring non-IE languages.

 A second wave of Hellenics (Doric Greeks) moves into Greece from Macedonia.

 Proto-Phrygians - possibly a branch of the Cimmerians - move from Thrace across the Bosporus to northwestern Asia Minor.
 The Phrygians would move into the power gap left by the collapse of the Hittite Empire around 1200 bc.c.
 1000 bc.